Gresslem/odin-landing-page/README.md

 Having trouble geting the call to action to center itslef on the page.
 Scrapped the call container and starting on the header.
 11/18

+With the top of the page and bottom of the page built the way I want for now, I'm gonna get the layout done based on the Odin Project's finished look and work on it from there.